 This has to come top of anyone’s list.
 Just spend the day idling on a beach; have a fine dinner at one of the excellent local restaurants; sleep soundly – and then do it all over again the next day.
 There’s no need to feel guilty; it’s what the Hebrides are for!

 Isle of Harris Distillery

 October 2015 saw the opening of the new Isle of Harris Distillery which produces whisky and gin.
-It is open for tours every day but Sundays and is a welcoming place with a peat fire and great food in the canteen.
+It is open for tours (see website for tour information) and has a shop where you can buy the famous Harris Gin and a host of other delights.

 Boat trips to St Kilda and some of the other fascinating islands such as the Shiant Isles or the Flannan Isles are a must for any visitor.
 As long as the weather’s good, you can take a sea trip every day but Sunday during the summer months.

 Kilda Cruises and Sea Harris operate out of Tarbert, Eilean Glas Rib Tours operates out of Scalpay and Sea Trek operates out of Uig in West Lewis.
 You may also be able to book a trip to the Castaway island of Taransay with Borve Lodge Estate